 The Global Young Academy aims to become the voice of young scientists around the world.
 To realise our vision we develop, connect, and mobilize new talent from six continents.
 Moreover we empower young researchers to lead international, interdisciplinary, and intergenerational dialogue with the goal to make global decision making evidence-based and inclusive.

 The GYA provides a rallying point for outstanding young scientists from around the world to come together to address topics of global importance.
-As of 2014, the GYA has reached its full capacity with 200 members, leading young scientists (defined as an average age of 35 years and at the beginning of their independent academic career) from 58 countries and all continents, and 63 alumni.
+As of 2014, the GYA has reached its full capacity with 200 members, leading young scientists (defined as an average age of 35 years and at the beginning of their independent academic career).
+2016 GYA has in addition to its 200 members 134 alumni.
+Altogether 70 countries from all continents are represented.
 Members are selected for the excellence of their science and their commitment to service and are serving five-year terms.
 The vibrancy of the GYA results from the energy of its members who are passionate about the role of science in creating a better world.
 The GYA is governed by an Executive Committee that reflects the diversity of its membership and is supported by a Senior Advisory Board composed of outstanding senior scientists and science managers, respectively.

-Co-Chair Eva Alisic presents the work and mission of the GYA
+Eva Alisic (Co-Chair 2014-16) presents the work and mission of the GYA

 What we do

 Global Young Academy activities focus on science and policy, education and outreach, open science, and the research environment.